Jump to main content

 Common symptoms of IBD

-Crohn's and ulcerative colitis affect everyone a little differently, and having these symptoms doesn't mean you have IBD.
-Only your doctor can tell you that.
-When these symptoms are "acting up" or bothering you, you might be having what's called a flare, or a time when your condition is active.
-Other times your symptoms may be "quiet" (few to no symptoms), which people often call remission.
+Crohn’s and ulcerative colitis affect everyone a little differently, and having these symptoms doesn’t mean you have IBD.
+Only your healthcare provider can tell you that.
+When these symptoms are “acting up” or bothering you, you might be having what’s called a flare, or a time when your condition is active.
+Other times your symptoms may be “quiet” (few to no symptoms), which people often call remission.
 People with IBD often go back and forth between these periods.

 • Diarrhea